nhcw00/blank-app/README.md

 # US Traffic Accidents Dashboard

 This is an interactive web application built with Plotly and Dash to visualize and explore a large dataset of traffic accidents in the United States.
 It allows users to filter data and observe trends related to accident severity, location, time, and weather conditions.
+Additionally, this project is extended to pubhlish to Streamlit.

-**Streamlit App is Available**
+**Streamlit App**
     - https://us-accident-u9x8vsxfvnjgfi5iwwvxtk.streamlit.app/

 ## Features

 This dashboard provides several interactive visualizations that update based on your filter selections:

     - Accident Map: A scatter map showing the geographic location of accidents, colored by severity.
-(Note: This map samples to 10,000 points for performance).
     - Severity Distribution: A bar chart showing the total number of accidents for each severity level (1-4).
     - Accident Trend: A line chart displaying the total number of accidents over time (grouped by month).
     - Visibility Distribution: A bar chart showing how many accidents occurred under different visibility conditions (in miles).